Health insurance with a contract

 If you come to the decision that treatment somewhere else will suit you better, than we will set up a report with our conclusions and we will provide a referral advice, so that you can carry on with your request for help in a focused way.

-The charge for this first meeting is 157.79 euros.
+This first meeting is an official diagnostic session of 30 minutes.
 We always charge this, even if the registration does not lead to treatment with us.
 In case of non-contracted healthcare, you will receive an invoice directly.
+See the information above for rates.

 We do this because we think an introduction meeting is important.
 You avoid ‘standing on the wrong line’, and it helps you to make a solid, conscious decision about such an intense therapy as schema therapy.